Agent skill for scout-explorer - invoke with $agent-scout-explorer

 Suggestions

-Add concrete actions describing what scout-explorer actually does (e.g., 'Explores directory structures, searches for files by pattern, and analyzes project layouts').
+Add concrete actions describing what scout-explorer actually does (e.g., 'Explores directory structures, searches for files by pattern, and maps project layouts').

-Add an explicit 'Use when...' clause with natural trigger terms that describe scenarios where this skill should be selected (e.g., 'Use when the user asks to explore a codebase, find files, or understand project structure').
+Add an explicit 'Use when...' clause with natural trigger terms users would say (e.g., 'Use when the user wants to explore a codebase, find files, understand project structure, or navigate directories').

 | Dimension | Reasoning | Score |